renovatebot/renovate/lib/modules/platform/gerrit/index.md

 ## Optional features

-You can use the `statusCheckNames` configuration to map any of the available branch checks (i.e. minimumReleaseAge, mergeConfidence, ...) to a Gerrit label.
+You can use the `statusCheckNames` configuration to map any of the available branch checks (like `minimumReleaseAge`, `mergeConfidence`, and so on) to a Gerrit label.

 For example you want to use the [Merge Confidence](https://docs.renovatebot.com/merge-confidence/) feature and map result of this check to your Gerrit label "Renovate-Merge-Confidence" you can configure: